 Volunteers play a central role in audience satisfaction and increasing engagement

-94% of audiences and 100% of delivery partners who attended felt welcomed by Hull 2017 volunteers.
+94% of audiences and all delivery partners who attended felt welcomed by Hull 2017 volunteers.
 Audiences also recounted how they brought positivity and enthusiasm, and were highly informed.

 ‘I was so impressed with the volunteers more than anything to be honest, and I spoke to three or four of them and they were absolutely fantastic.’
 (Audience Member)